 Children’s Museum Of The Arts

 This gorgeous SoHo facility has an all-ages drop in for their art studio, full of materials for kids to just explore and create messy masterpieces.
 They also have a ball room to jump in with BIG balls and story and music times.
+Get more tips info on spending a day here.

 New York does bagels like no other city.
 It’s something to do with the water.
 My favourite place for bagels is Murray’s.
 Just don’t ask for it toasted.